 A Jewish biblical garden is a great way to express your faith while creating a beautiful place for your family or community.
 It is a place for peaceful contemplation and meditation.
 Find out about creating Jewish Torah gardens in this article.

 What is a Hindu garden?
 This is a complicated, many-faceted subject, but primarily, Hindu gardens reflect the tenets and beliefs of Hinduism.
 Hindu garden designs are guided by the principal that everything in the universe is sacred.
 Learn more here.

 Creating rock cairns in the garden is a great way to add something different to the landscape.
 Using cairns in gardens can provide a site for reflection, as the contrasting colors and shapes of the stones create a calming, peaceful feeling.
 Learn more here.

 Creating zen gardens is a great way to reduce stress, improve your focus, and develop a sense of well-being.
 Read this article to find out more about Japanese zen gardens so you can reap the benefits they provide.

 Using the elements of the golden rectangle and the golden ratio, you can create gardens that are compelling and relaxing, regardless of the plants you choose.
 Find out more about planning a golden rectangle garden in this article.

-For those of us with slightly neurotic tendencies, the thought of actually encouraging weeds to grow sounds crazy.
-However, the idea isn?t as nuts as it sounds and a few weed garden tips from this article will set you on your way.
+For some of us, the thought of letting weeds grow sounds crazy.
+But the idea isn't as nuts as it sounds.
+Find weed garden tips here.

 Nothing speaks Halloween like scary gardens.
 Within these plots, you may find unpleasant themes and all that is deemed spooky.
 But in spite of their gloom and doom appearances, these dark, spooky garden designs deserve a rightful place in the landscape.
 Learn more here.